Updated: July 2025:

-Depending on the product class type, different conformity assessments are applicable according to CRA.
-The classification for Important Products (Class I and Class II) and Critical Products can be found in CRA-ANNEX III and IV.
+Depending on the product class category, different conformity assessments are applicable according to CRA legal text.
+The classification for Important Products (Class I and Class II) and Critical Products can be found in CRA-ANNEX III and IV, and more definitions in the drafted Annexes from Technical description of important and critical products with digital elements.

 If you are a manufacturer, make sure you are aware of the main process and all the steps to be followed: